ItsCinnabar/ptpfl/README.md

 `npm run fill-cache` to fill the freeleech cache with currently available freeleech torrents.
 This is helpful if you'd like to start downloading future freeleech without flooding your torrent client with past freeleech.
 This caches all torrents; including those not filtered by your config.

-## Discord notifications

-Create a Webhook URL for a Discord channel and place it as `discordWebhookUrl` in your config file to be notified of grabbed torrents.

 ## Configuration

 Configuration options with defaults shown: